New Jersey — Probate · Unwanted Inherited Property

 Option 4: Let the Lender Foreclose

 If the estate does nothing, the mortgage servicer will eventually foreclose.
-New Jersey is a judicial foreclosure state, and the process is governed by the NJ Fair Foreclosure Act.
+New Jersey is a judicial foreclosure state, and the process is governed by the NJ Fair Foreclosure Act (N.J.S.A.
+2A:50-53 et seq.).
 The typical timeline:

 1. Notice of Intention to Foreclose — at least 30 days before any complaint.